QamarQQ/CDDM/README.md

 Cooperative Data-Driven Modeling

-Yes, yes, I know that this repo does not follow the instructions...I will change this later
+Yes, yes, I know this repository does not follow the instructions...I will change this later